edlf/squared/README.md

 ## Notes
  * Clay configuration page does not hide elements that are ignored if others are enabled.
 This is purely cosmetic though.
+ * The slim variant (other branch) has less features but is more battery friendly.

 ## TODO
  * Fix redraw on return from menu